microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-changescreensharingrole.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This API is used to allow applications to share screen content with the participants of a group call.
+Allow applications to share screen content with the participants of a group call.

 > **Note:** This is only supported for group calls that use App-Hosted Media.